chapel-lang/chapel/util/build_configs/README.md

     (With and without Cray ugni; Slurm launcher; two target compilers).

 * chapel_build.bash:
-  Example high-level wrapper script to run a complete build process
+  Example high-level wrapper script to run a complete Chapel build.
+  Run with "-h" option for Help.

 * functions.bash: General-purpose shell functions for use in bash scripts